fiunchinho/rabbitmq-service-provider/README.md

 Start sending messages ;)

-Keep in mind that your callbacks _need to be registered_ as normal Symfony2 services.
-There you can inject the service container, the database service, the Symfony logger, and so on.

 ## Usage ##

 In the [README](https://github.com/videlalvaro/RabbitMqBundle/blob/master/README.md) file from the Symfony bundle you can see all the available options.
-For example, to configure our service with two different connections and a couple of producers, we will pass the following configuration:
+For example, to configure our service with two different connections and a couple of producers, and one consumer, we will pass the following configuration:

 ```php
 $app->register(new RabbitServiceProvider(), [